rosorio/envsubstbsd/README.md

 # bsdtools

-GNU tools rewrote under BSD licence
+GNU tools rewrote under BSD licence.
+Same syntax, but a different license

-  * bsdenvsubst : a BSD alternative to envsubst
+  * bsdenvsubst : a BSD alternative to envsubst.